 Intake Volunteers are the first face of Wildlife Care when members of the public bring us injured, sick or orphaned wildlife.

 This position is open to volunteers 16 years or older.
-However, per Fish and Wildlife, if you are under 18 years old, you will may not handle the wildlife and some else can do the transfer to triage for you.
-New volunteers receive training and have their first two shifts supervised.
+However, per Fish and Wildlife, if you are under 18 years old, you will may not handle the wildlife and someone else can do the transfer to triage for you.
+New volunteers receive training during their first shift.

 Wildlife Care Association, Inc. is dedicated to the rescue, rehabilitation, and release of local wildlife.
 WCA is committed to educating and instructing the community in the respect, appreciation, and care of local wildlife.
 WCA is pledged to the management and preservation of wildlife habitat.